pH7Software/pH7-Social-Dating-CMS/README2.txt

 ==============================================

 pH7 Dating CMS is based on the pH7Core framework (written specifically for this project!).
-This software is only compatible with PHP versions 5.4 (PHP 5.5) and higher and the code is 100% object-oriented.
+This software is only compatible with PHP versions PHP 5.5 and higher and the code is 100% object-oriented.
 We need help to continue this project, so we are waiting for you!
 We want to train a large team to work on this dating software open source project.
 Please contact us to work on this exciting project.